zerho/vox-populi-vox-gay/README.md

 # vox-populi-vox-gay
-The goal of this project is to be a tool to check the inclusivity of language in a web page,
+The goal of this project is to build a tool to check the inclusivity of language in a web page, how couldn't we start with a latin joke?!